- Travel and Places»

 The Build-up to Carnival

 As the time of the start of the parade draws nearer, so one must leave the surrounding streets and head towards the main parade venue, as the seats begin to fill up all along the parade route, and participants begin to gather near the start line.
 The floats which will lead off the parade will already have arrived, and the first of the paraders will be standing around in twos or threes or in larger groups, or just sitting on the kerbside whiling the time away, chatting and laughing and keeping up their fluid intake, as their moment in the spotlight draws closer.
-Those with more simple costumes will already be wearing their outfits, but those with elaborate weighty outfits, and costumes stiflingly hot on a sunny afternoon may have them piled up in a heap to be donned at the last moment before the off.
+Those with more simple costumes will already be wearing their outfits, but those with elaborate weighty costumes, and outfits which are stiflingly hot on a sunny afternoon, may have them piled up in a heap to be donned at the last moment before the off.
 Periodically new groups and floats with later start times will arrive, and they usually announce their presence with loud fanfares of music, before taking up their position at the rear of the ever expanding line.